inaki1111/Autonomous-driver-system-with-nvidia-Jetson/README.md

 License:
 MIT License

-Acknowledgments:
+# Acknowledgments:
 We would like to express our gratitude to Manchester Robotics for providing the Puzzlebot and their support throughout this project.
 We are thankful for the guidance and instruction provided by the following professors at Tec de Monterrey:
 - Dr. Jesús Arturo Escobedo Cabello
 - Dr. Jose Antonio Cantoral Ceballos
 - Dr. Josué González García
 - Dr. Francisco Javier Navarro Barrón

-We would also like to acknowledge the following individuals who provided additional knowledge and assistance during the development of this project:
-- Enrique Martinez
-- Javier Suarez
-- Daniel Figueroa
-- Diego Alfonso

-For those seeking more knowledge on deep learning, we highly recommend checking out Dr. Jose Antonio Cantoral's YouTube channel for insightful content: Dr. Jose Antonio Cantoral on YouTube
+# For those seeking more knowledge on deep learning, we highly recommend checking out Dr. Jose Antonio Cantoral's YouTube channel for insightful content: Dr. Jose Antonio Cantoral on YouTube

-Authors:
+# Authors:
 - Hilda Beltran
 - Diego Diaz
 - Iñaki Roman